-Breathe in the fresh salt air cruising the Bay of Fundy to legendary Nova Scotia…catch a sunset at Peggy’s Cove, experience the spectacle of 800 performers…unwind amid one-thousand plus shades of green on Prince Edward Island… and travel over Confederation Bridge for a bird’s eye view of this beloved destination.
+Breathe in the fresh salt air cruising the Bay of Fundy to legendary Nova Scotia…catch a sunset at Peggy’s Cove, unwind amid one-thousand plus shades of green on Prince Edward Island… and travel over Confederation Bridge for a bird’s eye view of this beloved destination.

 Why you’ll enjoy this trip:

 ♦ Breath the fresh salt air while cruising, take a picture from a legendary lighthouse, experience the spectacle of over 800 performers.
 Unwind in a shade of green and travel over the largest bridge in the world.

 ♦ From the high speed catamaran to the tranquil tour, your thirst for information and knowledge won’t be disappointed.
 Yarmouth to Halifax and all the quaint and historic stop in between.

 ♦ Your guide will teach you about the importance of Nova Scotia and the Citadel to honoring the military around the world.
 The International Royal Tattoo has select military bands, dancers and performers that have travelled from around the world.